slamice/wri/fiction/Other stories/Commuter.md

 The possibility of a conversation had just leapt off a cliff, so Samir further muddled through this car.

 "New York?"
-He braved the car and the car hushed.
+He braved and the car hushed.
 The air opened its many eyes watching him, he knew they were on him, but most bore blank stares with barely any acknowledgement.

 "New York City?
 Where?"